donnemartin/dev-setup/README.md

 In terms of a GUI client for MySQL, I'm used to the official and free [MySQL Workbench](http://www.mysql.com/products/workbench/).
 But feel free to use whichever you prefer.

-Installation
+#### Installation

+The section [Step 7: Run the datastores.sh Script](https://github.com/donnemartin/dev-setup#step-8-run-the-datastoressh-script) installs MySQL Workbench.
+If you prefer to install it separately, run:

+    $ brew install caskroom/cask/brew-cask
+    $ brew cask install --appdir="/Applications" mysqlworkbench

-You can find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)
+You can also find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)

 ### MongoDB